noelev99-at-Github/Daily-NoteFlow/README.md

-# Daily NoteFlow
+# Daily NoteFlow – MVP / Version 1

-I’ve always been a fan of the spatial logic of physical sticky notes — the way you can move them around to map out the flow of ideas in your head.
-While Windows Sticky Notes exists, I find it disruptive to constantly minimize my browser just to view or manage them.
+I’ve always been a fan of the spatial logic of physical sticky notes — the way you can move them around to map out ideas in your head.
+While Windows Sticky Notes exists, I found it disruptive to constantly minimize my browser just to view or manage them.

-So I built Daily NoteFlow — **sticky notes one tab away**.
+So I built **Daily NoteFlow** — **sticky notes just one tab away**.

+This project was particularly challenging because it was my **first React project** and my first time working with **resizable components, multiple panels, and replicating sticky notes behavior on the web**.

+I focused on **intuitive simplicity**.
+A workflow tool is only effective if it’s easy to use, and I’m happy to say that users can navigate Daily NoteFlow **at a glance—no tutorial required**.

+Right now, Daily NoteFlow is a **functional MVP**, already a part of my daily workflow.
+While it isn’t “finished,” it’s **reliable and practical for real-world tasks**.

-*Credits: Background image by Freepik: https://www.freepik.com/free-ai-image/stunning-landscape-spring-festival-japan_411812266.htm#fromView=search&page=1&position=29&uuid=4627034b-a12d-4f42-9429-733340ffb11f&query=cherry+blossoms*
+*Credits: Background image by Freepik: [Stunning Landscape Spring Festival, Japan](https://www.freepik.com/free-ai-image/stunning-landscape-spring-festival-japan_411812266.htm#fromView=search&page=1&position=29&uuid=4627034b-a12d-4f42-9429-733340ffb11f&query=cherry+blossoms)*

 ---